-The ingredients are similar, but not identical to Similac Pro-Advance, but it does contain both milk and plant-based prebiotics, which is pretty cool.
+The ingredients are similar, but not identical to Similac Advance vs. Pro Advance, but it does contain both milk and plant-based prebiotics, which is pretty cool.

 Is Similac Advance good for newborns?

 Yes.
 Similac Advance can be used for newborns as can Similac Pro-Advance.
+So if you’re looking at Similac Advance vs. Pro Advance for newborns, both are a great choice..
 If you’re unsure if it is the best choice for your newborn check with your pediatrician and ask for their recommendation.
 This article also gives some advice on how to choose the best formula for your baby.